KVSlab/turtleFSI/CONTRIBUTING.md

-# Contributing to morphMan
+# Contributing to turtleFSI

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ### Testing

 Please provide unit tests for the new code you create, testing the main functionality or feature to be submitted.
 We can always use more test coverage!

 ### Submitting changes